alcrene/emd-paper-notebooks/README.md

       The easiest way to achieve this is to make _figures_ a symlink to that location, so notebooks automatically place figures in the right directory when they are run.
 Otherwise, it is also possible of course to run the notebooks and copy the figures directory to the right location afterwards.

-* Create a virtual environment for running the notebooks.
+* Create a virtual environment and IPython kernel for running the notebooks.
-  (Note: If you also cloned the paper repo, you can use the same environment for both.)
-  You can use your preferred method; two good options are:
+  The recommended and best tested procedure is to use [poetry](https://python-poetry.org/docs/#installation).
+This repo includes a `poetry.lock` file to make the execution environment fully reproducible.
+  However it is also possible to install within any virtual environment using the requirements file.

+  - **poetry installation**

+    + Install the dependencies:

+          poetry install --no-root

+    + Create an IPython kernel so the environment is accessible to Jupyter notebooks.
+      It is easiest to keep the kernel names unchanged, so the match the names saved within the notebooks This is doubly recommended if you intend to rebuild the paper.
+(As otherwise each notebook would need to be opened and its kernel updated.)

+          poetry shell
+          python -m ipykernel install --user --name emd-paper --display-name "Python (emd-paper)"
+          deactivate

+  - **alternative installation**

+    + Create a virtual environment, either with Python’s builtin `venv`

+          python3 -m venv /path/for/venvs/emd-paper
+          source /path/for/venvs/emd-paper/bin/activate

+      or with mamba/conda:

           mamba create -n emd-paper
           mamba activate emd-paper

-  or

-      python3 -m venv /path/for/venvs/emd-paper
-      source /path/for/venvs/emd-paper/bin/activate

-  - Install the requirements
+    + Install the dependencies

           pip install -r requirements.txt

-  - Add the virtual environment to the kernels available to jupyter.
+    + Create an IPython kernel so the environment is accessible to Jupyter notebooks.

           python -m ipykernel install --user --name emd-paper --display-name "Python (emd-paper)"

-    We recommend using the same name (`emd-paper`) as above; this way the notebooks will already know which kernel (i.e. environment) to use when you open them.
-Otherwise you will need to select the correct kernel from the dropdown box.
-    This is doubly recommended if you intend to rebuild the paper.
-(As otherwise each notebook would need to be opened and its kernel updated.)
+          deactivate  # or `mamba deactivate`

 * Initialize a [SumatraTask](https://sumatratask.readthedocs.io/) project: